marc-micatka/marc-micatka.github.io/_pages/about.md

   * Used Solidworks and 3D printers to rapidly deploy fixtures to production area.
   * Led activities to support continuous improvement through Lean and Kaizen events.

-**Mechanical Design Intern** -  *Bose Electroforce*
-: *Eden Prarie, Minnesota   May 2014 - September 2014*
-: Worked as a mechanical design intern at Bose - Electroforce, a division of Bose working on high-performance and high-frequency DMA material testing.
-  * Worked on high-frequency test equipment performing dynamic mechanical analysis and fatigue testing.
-  * Prototyped vision system to allow real-time stress analysis for feedback control.
-  * Automated IQ/OQ protocol of equipment using MATLAB, reduced technician labor time from one day to an hour.

 Technical Experience
 --------------------
 Programming Languages